mrshub/mrshub-website/_pages/home.md

     title: "Data"
     excerpt: "The MRSHub data repository collects MRS datasets for demonstration and testing of new methods."
     url: /datasets
-    btn_label: "To the MRSHub data repository"
+    btn_label: "To the MRSHub data listing"
     btn_class: "btn--info btn--small"

 ---